Energy Efficient Wireless Technologies for IoT

 IoT devices and gadgets that have BLE firmware interface have been observed to survive several months or even an entire year on small coin-cell battery.
 This wireless technology is already in use in fitness trackers and smart watches.

-Some of these wireless technologies are already widely used.
+Some of these wireless technologies are already extensively used.
 Some of them are yet to gain steam.
 More others are also being conceived every passing day.
 It can only be hoped that going forward, IoT devices become more efficient.
-This is the only way to ensure that the continued adoption of IoT does not result in huge energy demand that could strain the already over stretched supply of the same.
+The only method to ensure the continued adoption of IoT is, it does not result in huge energy demand that could strain the already over stretched supply of the same.

 Comments are closed.